-The memory loss, confusion, and disorientation descried in these examples are the symptoms of demeting illness.
-The most common demeting illness is Alzheimer's disease.
+The memory loss, confusion, and disorientation described in these examples are the symptoms of dementing illness.
+The most common dementing illness is Alzheimer's disease.

 Unfortunately, many people fail to recognize that these symptoms indicate something is wrong.
 They mistakenly assume that such behavior is a normal part of the aging process; it isn't.
 Or, symptoms may develop gradually and go unnoticed for a long time.
 Sometimes people refuse to act even when they know something's wrong.